Free Church Budgeting Template and Guide

 5. Expansion

-When it comes to your church’s plans for the future, budgeting for them is the first place to start.
-Setting money aside for future projects can go a long way to making sure they become a reality.
+When it comes to your church’s plans for the future, budgeting is the first place to start.
+Setting money aside for future projects can go a long way to making sure your plans become a reality.
 Even if you set aside a fraction of your income every month, every dollar counts.

 6. Debts and Finances